Designing the Episode Pass

 TAKEAWAY

-Building the Episode Pass proved the value of a fully connected system.
-By aligning quests, daily actions, and seasonal rewards into a single loop, progression became clearer, more motivating, and easier to sustain over time.
+Building Episode Pass reinforced the value of a connected system.
+By aligning quests, daily actions, and seasonal rewards into one loop, progression became clearer and easier to sustain over time.

-For the studio, it established a repeatable seasonal framework that improved cross-team alignment, supported Live Ops planning, and scaled cleanly as new Episodes shipped.
+For the studio, it created a repeatable seasonal framework that improved alignment, supported Live Ops planning, and scaled as new Episodes shipped.